cha53c/web_server_example/README.md

 ## Getting Started
 If you do not already have Docker installed on your machine you will need to do so.
 For mac and windows see [Docker Toolbox](https://www.docker.com/docker-toolbox).
 For Linux find your flavour [here](http://docs.docker.com/v1.8/installation/)

+You do not need to have Ruby or Rails installed on your work station

 ## Build Steps
 The first step is to clone this repo with the Dockerfile and context to your work station.